 Matsue – Shimane has a well-reputed coffee shop in Matsue.
 The shop’s name is Imagine Coffee, named after the music band group Beatles singer John Lennon’s famous number, Imagine.

 Nobuaki Kishimoto opened his café when he was in his early 20s.
-In the beginning, he started his business in a suburb of Masue: Higashi Izumo, where his parental home was there.
-The corner of the garage at his grandfather’s home was the shop back then, named Hanare Imagine.
+Initially, he started his business in a suburb of Masue: Higashi Izumo, where his parental home was.
+The corner of the garage at his grandfather’s home was the shop back then named Hanare Imagine.
 Hanare means an outside building or detached house in Japanese.

-He moved the coffee shop downtown of Matsue in 2013.
+He moved the coffee shop downtown Matsue in 2013.
 This incident became a turning point in his career.
 He changed his cafe’s name, Imagine Coffee, to which Hanare was excluded.
-A skillful architect in Matsue designed the new coffee shop, and his fellow craftsmen worked on the interior to complete the shop.
+A skilful architect in Matsue designed the new coffee shop, and his fellow artisans worked on the interior to complete the shop.
 He also introduced a roasting machine to pursue excellence in roasting.

-While customers are chatting merrily, the machine’s whirring sound also fills the shop.
+While customers are chatting merrily, the machine’s whirring sound fills the shop.
 Kishimoto stares at the gauges of roasting logs.
-He carefully carries out handpicking and cupping, which are vital for the roasting process.
+He carefully carries out handpicking and cupping, which are vital for roasting.

-The difference in temperature in roasting resulted in different coffee flavors and aromas despite the irrespective of using the same beans.“The roasting process is profundity,” says Kishimoto.
+The difference in temperature in roasting resulted in different coffee flavours and aromas despite using the same beans.“The roasting process is profundity,” says Kishimoto.

 He studies cutting-edge roasting theories by reading books written in foreign languages.
-This style is not standard in Japan’s coffee roasters which decline emphasis on professional techniques than theories.
-He realizes both methods and approaches are two halves of the same whole.
-In short, the thinks both of them lead to the essence of the roasting.
+This style is not standard in Japan’s coffee roasters, which emphasise professional techniques more than theories.
+He realises both methods and approaches are two halves of the same whole.
+In short, both of them lead to the essence of the roasting.